alexandergrzesik/2023ss_do_ag/coursework.md

 ## What is a Voting System?

-- Electing candidates or deciding on issues by casting and counting votes.
+- Electing candidates or deciding on issues by casting and counting votes
 - Many different types of voting systems
-- Each with advantages and disadvantages.
+- Each with advantages and disadvantages

 ---